Aughol/CTF-Workshop/linux_install.md

 ##### Installing the OS on the Virtual Machine

-By now, the new VM should appear on the main window.
-However, there's no OS on it, making it unusable.
-Let's fix that.
 *By now you should have downloaded your ISO.
 Don't continue the instructions until it is completely downloaded.*

 1. Select the newly added VM, then select *Start*.